RESEARCH APPRENTICESHIP PROGRAM (RAPs)

 - Major or minor in a Liberal/Applied Arts discipline

-- The independent study/practicum/internship/thesis must fulfill a requirement within a Liberal/Applied Arts major or minor
+- Do an independent study/practicum/internship/thesis, which must fulfill a requirement within a Liberal/Applied Arts major or minor

-- Minimum 3.0 cumulative gpa and minimum gpa of 3.25 in the major or minor
+- Have a minimum 3.0 cumulative gpa and minimum gpa of 3.25 in the major or minor

-- At least 60 earned hours, at least 15 of which must be at SFA
+- Have earned at least 60 undergraduate hours, at least 15 of which must be at SFA

-- Unless the RAP recipient has graduated, the recipient shall submit their research/collaborative product to the Undergraduate Research Conference in the calendar year after completion.
+- Submit your research/collaborative product to the Undergraduate Research Conference in the calendar year after completion (unless you have graduated).

 To apply for a RAP